Why the “traditional” way of KPI tracking is not an option (any more).

 How exactly does it work?

-It is important to note that anomalies can have both positive and negative effects on the business.
-Some anomalies signify the improvements.
-For example, the success of specific marketing actions, such as conversions or others like having a problem with your e-commerce platform might have a very negative impact on your revenue.
+It is important to note that anomalies can detect positive and negative effects impacting your business.
+For example, the success of specific marketing actions might be represented by a spike in conversions (then the discovered anomaly is a positive effect), whereas having a problem with your e-commerce platform might be recognized by a big drop in sessions (then anomaly indicates a negative effect).

-Algorithms and the specifications of the statistical models can vary depending on what your KPI is.
-For example, at Nexoya, machine learning and statistical models specialized in anomaly detection on time series data are leveraged heavily.
-Nexoya’s algorithms are built in a way that they also account for trends and seasonality, as well as for holidays and special events.
+Algorithms characteristics can vary depending on what your KPI is.
+For example, at Nexoya, machine learning and statistical models are specialized in anomaly detection on time series data.
+Nexoya’s algorithms are built in a way that they account for trends and seasonality, as well as for holidays and special events.

 We hope this helps you to start using modern AI approaches for the monitoring of your KPIs!